DenyTwice/amfoss-tasks/introspection/README.md

 What is your plan for the next 6 months?
 -------
-I do intend to do well academically but I aim to improve my personality as well.
-I doubt I'll be able completely decide where and what I wish to pursue in the next six months as I think I'll still have more to learn & explore by then but hopefully I'll have a clearer picture of my future at the very least.
+I do intend to do well academically but I aim to improve my social skills as well.
+I doubt I'll be able completely decide where and what I wish to pursue in the next six months as I think I'll still have more to learn & explore by then but hopefully I'll have a better picture of my future at the very least.
 I want to delve much deeper into the world of programming and I believe amFOSS would help me find guides as well as companions for this journey.

 How would you contribute back to the club?
 -------